-Detection, often confused with monitoring, applies to both aerial and ground surveys.
-The Ministry undertakes an annual aerial overview survey of the province for all detectable forest pests.
+The Ministry undertakes an annual AOS of the province for all detectable forest health agents.
 This survey is usually conducted across all Crown forest land, including parks and protected areas, at a scale of 1:100,000-1:150,000.
-Survey standards and annual results are available from the Ministry website1.
-Aerial survey results are incorporated into the annual provincial report Summary of Forest Health Conditions in British Columbia.
+Survey standards and annual results are available from the Ministry website9.
+Aerial survey results are incorporated into the annual provincial report Summary of Forest Health Conditions in British Columbia10.

 It should be noted that due to the relative ease of mapping insect infestations from the air, especially those created by bark beetles and defoliating insects, there is dramatically more information on their incidence and severity relative to tree diseases.
 However, although under-reported, the overall distribution and impact of diseases in the Coast Area usually exceeds that of insects.
+A summary of the historical information regarding forest health outbreaks for each TSA in the Coast Area based on AOS data is available in Appendix A.